interagent/http-api-design/README.md

 Prefer not to have a default version, instead requiring clients to explicitly peg their usage to a specific version.

-#### Support caching with Etags
+#### Support ETags for Caching

 Include an `ETag` header in all responses, identifying the specific version of the returned resource.
-The user should be able to check for staleness in their subsequent requests by supplying the value in the `If-None-Match` header.
+This allows users to cache resources and use requests with this value in the `If-None-Match` header to determine if the cache should be updated.

 #### Trace requests with Request-Ids